YulinLi0/CRISP_Anonymous/ReadMe.md

 - Python interface **pyCRISP** is available through pybind11, enabling dynamic parameter adjustments and solver execution within a Python environment.

 - All the sparse matrix and vector operations within the library are optimized and accelerated by directly memory copying under Eigen Compressed Row Storage (CRS) scheme.
 The large-scale sparse convex Quadratic Programming (QP) subproblems that arise are tackled using the Proximal Interior Point Quadratic Programming Solver ([PIQP](https://github.com/PREDICT-EPFL/piqp)).

+## Rebuttal
+1. We have added the push T task to CRISP, including both simulation and real-world experiments.
+The results have been visualized, and a video showcasing the outcomes has been provided.

+2. We also provide the source code to reproduce the benchmarks added in this rebuttal.
+Specifically:
+   - For push T task, we provide the MIQCP formulation as well as its gurobi implementation in `./rebuttal/pushT/pushT_gurobi.jl`.
+Also, we provide the source code of [GCS push T](https://github.com/bernhardpg/planning-through-contact) for different initial states in `./rebuttal/pushT/GCS_planar_pushing.ipynb`.
+   - For the linear complementarity problem (LCP), we implement the transport and waiter problem following the LCP formulation in [LCQPow](https://github.com/hallfjonas/LCQPow), and the source code are provided in `./rebuttal/LCP/LCQPow`.
+Also, the [ADMM implementation of cartpole with softwall](https://github.com/AlpAydinoglu/coptimal/tree/main/Conference%20(ICRA2022)/cartpole) with linearized dynamics is provided in `./rebuttal/LCP/ADMM/main.py`.

 ## Table of Contents